Flexible Learning at night or on the weekends.

 This credential was approved by the Computer Systems Technology, CST Curriculum Committee and School of Computing an Academic Studies Quality Committee, SQC.

-Note to students who require a minimum course load to retain eligibility for financial aid or international student status.
+Students who require a minimum course load for financial aid or international student status

-There is also no guarantee that the minimum required course credits you require can be sustained from term to term in PTS.
+There is also no guarantee that the minimum course credits you require can be sustained from term to term in Flexible Learning.

-Most PTS courses fill quickly so space is not guaranteed and courses may be cancelled before term start if there is insufficient interest.
+Most Flexible Learning courses fill quickly, so space is not guaranteed.
+Courses may be cancelled before the term starts if there is insufficient interest.

-This may impact both the number of courses a student is able to take in any term, and the time it takes to complete a PTS credential.
+This may impact both the number of courses a student is able to take in any term and the time it takes to complete a part-time credential.

 As a result, students may not be able to obtain the minimum credits they need or want in each term to continue in the program.

-CSC was not designed for those attempting to complete this certificate program in a full-time delivery model.
+Computing Flexible Learning was not designed for those attempting to complete a program in a full-time delivery model.

-Most Computing Part-time Studies credentials cannot be fast-tracked in less than 2 years due to prerequisites and scheduling.
+Most Computing Flexible Learning credentials cannot be fast-tracked in less than 2 years due to prerequisites and scheduling.

-Please make allowances for this 2 year minimum time requirement in your funding or student visa applications.
+Please make allowances for this 2-year minimum time requirement in your funding or student visa applications for CSC.